IBM/watson-nao-robot/README.md

       **NAO response**: The highest profit of Capri Italy in 2007 is 310000.

 ## 13. Update the NAO Robot Choregraphe Behaviour with service credentials and Node-RED URL

+> Choregraphe works only with Python 2x.
+Please use Python 2x for Choregraphe service.

 Open the NAO robot project (`WatsonNaoRobot.pml`) file under `choregraphe/watson_nao_robot` folder with the Choregraphe.
 Connect to the NAO robot using the `Connection/Connect` to menu from Choregraphe.